 A little backstory…

-Long ago in a distant time (the year was 2009) a Stay at Home Mom had a complete break down over her Millennial husbands’ habit of job hopping, the massive amount of debt they had accumulated – all brought on by lack of sleep from a year of colic with their newborn.
+The year was 2009, I was a new Stay at Home Mom.
+I had a complete break down over my Millennial husbands’ habit of job-hopping, the massive amount of debt they had accumulated and the lack of sleep from a year of colic with the newborn.

-The same husband quit a job with no intention of finding a new job and their marriage came crumbling down.
-2 children, 2 car payments, 1 mortgage, no insurance, on food stamps… and it was October – 2 Months before Christmas.
-We had nothing for anyone, our credit cards were maxed out and others provided Christmas gifts for our kids.
+… and it was October – 2 Months before Christmas.
+We had nothing for anyone, our credit cards were maxed out and others had to step in to provide Christmas gifts for our kids.

 But along with that also came shame, guilt, embarrassment, and a motivation to never be in that position again.

-Changing our Christmas Shopping habits began with a principle – if we are faithful over a little He will make us rule over much.
-From that verse, we made a plan to honor God with the little we had – especially at Christmas.
+Changing our Christmas Shopping habits began with a principle – if we are faithful over a little God will make us rule over much.
+From that verse, we made a plan to honor God with the little we had – especially at Christmas -by creating a Christmas budget.

 Matthew 25:23 His master said to him, ‘Well done, good and faithful slave.
 You were faithful with a few things, I will put you in charge of many things; enter into the joy of your master.’

-Step 1 – Budget for Christmas shopping every month.
+Step 1 – Set up a Christmas budget and go Christmas shopping every month.

 Dave Ramsey ~ A budget is telling your money where to go instead of wondering where your money went.

-We went through Financial Peace University in those crazy years (Thank you Valley View Church for hosting it and sponsoring us – It changed our lives).
-And in that class, we were able to get on the same page about our finances.
+We took a video class called Financial Peace University in those crazy years and it changed our lives.
+In that class, we were able to get on the same page about our money issues in marriage which as huge.

 - Car Insurance